z-l-p/filmless-simple/docs/README.md

 _Zach Poff - [Cooper Union Handmade Cinema Group](https://handmadecinema.cooper.edu/) – March 2025_

 **This is a complete guide to digitally printing 16mm films using a common inkjet printer, using the [filmless-simple](https://github.com/z-l-p/filmless-simple) workflow.
-It was written to support a workshop at Cooper Union for the Advancement of Science and Art, but the basic workflow would the same anywhere**
+It was written to support a workshop at Cooper Union for the Advancement of Science and Art, but the basic workflow would be the same anywhere**

 Before you start, be aware of what this medium does (and doesn't do) compared to other moving-image techniques: